dogaegeozden/kotlin_projects/README.md

 12) Press ok one more time after you are sure that you added both path/address to correct variables.

 ## Usage
-1) Compile the app.
+1) Compile the app using cmd or wt.
 If it's not compiled.
-If it's compiled skip this step and read step 2.
+If it's compiled, skip this step and read step 2.
 ```batch
 kotlinc hello_word.kt -include-runtime -d hello_world.jar
 ```